 Have you seen the amount of beautiful young girls who carry a small dog around in their handbag as an accessory.
 Its crazy here in England how many girls are doing that and if you want to get to know a girl here, you have to take an interest in her dog!

 I don’t know what it is that makes us Brits such Animal Lovers but we definitely are!
 You can judge how many Pet Passports there are.
-In fact current data tells me that there are almost 200,000 Pet Passports out there.
+British love their pets so much that current data tells me that there are almost 200,000 Pet Passports out there.
 So no need to “ call home” and worry how your pet is doing without you.
 You can simply take your Pet on holiday and everyone is happy.

 There is also a growing trend in the UK for reptiles.
 I think Lizards and frogs are one thing but there have been reports of people buying “ small snakes” and after a few months they are sharing their bath with a python.
 Not a lot of clever planning and thought went into that purchase, eh?